Best Beach Towns in Mexico for First-Time Family Travel: Where to Start

 Best for: Surfing families, kids 6+, families who want a real beach town

 Sayulita is a 45-minute drive north of Puerto Vallarta.
-It is a small bohemian beach town with the gentlest learn-to-surf wave in Mexico, walkable streets, excellent fish tacos, and a young-family vibe.
-The greater Riviera Nayarit also includes San Pancho, Punta Mita, and Lo de Marcos, each with a different feel.
+Small bohemian beach town with the gentlest learn-to-surf wave in Mexico, walkable streets, excellent fish tacos, and a young-family vibe.
+The greater Riviera Nayarit also includes San Pancho, Punta Mita, and Lo de Marcos.
+Each one feels different.

 Pros: surf lessons for kids, real Mexico feel, beach town that is fun without being a party town, day trips to multiple beaches.
-Cons: high season crowds (December to April), parking and traffic can be challenging, fewer all-inclusive options.
+Cons: high season crowds (December to April), parking and traffic can be a mess, fewer all-inclusive options.

 5. Cabo San Lucas and San Jose del Cabo